Chinchilla Care

 Creating A Safe Environment For Your Chinchilla

-• Do not use wire hay racks.
+- Do not use wire hay racks that mount inside the cage.
+Do not use wire hay balls inside the cage.
 They are unsafe regardless of how they are installed.

-• Make sure your chinchilla has plenty of safe wood to chew on for dental health, many woods are toxic to chinchillas, so be sure to do your research (this goes for the bedding as well – kiln dried pine shavings work great and are inexpensive).
+- Make sure your chinchilla has plenty of safe wood to chew on for dental health, many woods are toxic to chinchillas, so be sure to check the Free Magazine listed above at the GCA website for what is safe and not safe (or our book).
 Cleaned and baked apple wood is highly recommended for chew toys.

 When assessing your cage for safety, look at the cage and everything in it.
 If there is any doubt that an item may be unsafe, consider it unsafe and remove immediately, it’s never worth the risk!